 Common Costa Rica Tourist Scams

-Luckily we haven’t fallen victim to any of them but that is because we live here and Yeison is a Costa Rican.
-In this post I’m going to share some of the most common Costa Rica travel scams so you know what to look out for to have a fun and safe trip.
-I also included Yeison’s tips so you have insider knowledge from a local who has worked in the tourism industry for over 10 years.
+In this post are some of the most common Costa Rica travel scams.
+I also included Yeison’s tips so you have insider knowledge from a local who has worked in the tourism industry for over 20 years.

 Broken Taxi Meter/Not Official Taxi

-This is one of the most common scams in Costa Rica, the broken taxi meters.
+This is one of the most common scams in Costa Rica, the broken taxi meter.
 All official taxis in Costa Rica have a meter, which is called the Maria in Spanish.
-When you get into a taxi, the driver may not turn it on knowing that tourists may not notice or if they do ask, claim that it is broken.
+When you get into a taxi, the driver may not turn it on.
+They know that tourists may not notice, don’t speak Spanish or if they do ask, they will claim that it is broken.

-So whenever you get into a taxi, make sure you ask the driver to turn it on and if he says it’s broken (no funciona in Spanish), then get out and find another one that will use it.
+So whenever you get into a taxi, make sure you ask the driver to turn it on right away.
+If he says it’s broken (no funciona in Spanish), then get out and find another one that will use it.